MolotovCherry/kmagick/README.md

 If there is a panic (a `crash` in Rust terms), please submit an issue along with reproducible steps so I can fix it.
 Unfortunately due to limitations the message might be a little cryptic, but provide as much info as you can (along with reproducible steps).

-I (currently?) have no control if the C code segfaults your project.
+I have no control if the C code segfaults your project.
 Sorry.
-If there is one, that's an ImageMagick bug and you should report it to them instead.
+If there is one, that's likely an ImageMagick bug and you should report it to them.
+However, make sure to report it here too just in case it's a bug in kmagick.

 ## API and Examples
 First of all, check out the official [ImageMagick](https://imagemagick.org/script/magick-wand.php) function reference.
 If you have any confusion/questions, it'll be answered there.
 Also, the sources jar contains comments for every function which should be good enough in most cases.